Skip to content

 Myth #4: CBD Isolate Is Just as Good as Full-Spectrum

 Some people claim that CBD isolate is just as effective as full-spectrum CBD oil.
-But a 2015 study found that other cannabis compounds may actually empower CBD to produce stronger effects
+A 2015 study found that other cannabis compounds may actually influence how CBD works in the body.

 Myth #5: CBD Binds to Endocannabinoid Receptors